jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 categories: [project-a]
 ---

 The topic I have chosen for Project A is React Native.
-In this project, I will build a small mobile app that is a YouTube Replica, based on an amazing tutorial created by Marlon Decosta.
+In this project, I will build a small mobile app that is a YouTube Replica, based on an [amazing tutorial](https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0) created by Marlon Decosta.

-In addition to React Native, there also more topics that are covered in this tutorial:
+In addition to React Native, there is also another topics that are covered in this tutorial:

--
+* YouTube API

 #### Motivation